fabrizionastri/Copy-Paste-Path/README.md

 After installation, the extension provides four commands:

-1. Copy Unix Path
+1. Copy Path
-2. Copy Paste Quoted Unix Path
+2. Copy Paste Path
-3. Copy Unix Relative Path
+3. Copy Relative Path
-4. Copy Paste Quoted Unix Relative Path
+4. Copy Paste Relative Path

 These can be accessed by opening the command palette (**`Ctrl+Shift+P`** on Windows/Linux, **`Cmd+Shift+P`** on macOS) and typing the desired command.
 The path will either be copied to the clipboard or pasted directly into your editor, depending on the command used.